SCIInstitute/ShapeWorks/BUILD.md

 `source ./conda_installs.sh`
 <br>Accept the cryptography license terms and default installation path.
 <br>These dependencies can be manually installed if preferred.
 [Here is the list](deps.txt).
 Note that conda may install a different version of Qt that is too old to use with ShapeWorks.
-Be sure to set the `CMAKE_PREFIX_PATH` as described below in [Configuration](#Configuration).
+Be sure to set the `CMAKE_PREFIX_PATH` as described below in [Configuration Options](#Options).

 Install **Qt5**, required by ShapeWorks gui applications (at least version 5.10).
 Download and install the latest version for your OS, selecting the LGPL (free) license.